worldbrother/GAMPII-GOOD-1/README.md

 - the suggestion of adding the option of rate of TEC index (ROTI) is provide by Lei Liu @ WHU
 - the suggestion of adding the option of 'printInfoWget' in configure file for (not) printing the information of running 'wget' by Dr Hong Hu @ AHU
 - the suggestion of adding the option of IGR, IGU, GFU (from GFZ), and WUU (from WHU) products as well as the site-specific broadcast ephemeris is provide by Menghao Li @ HEU
-- the suggestion of adding the option of various ultra-rapid and rapid orbit and clock products downloading is provided by Sermet Ogutcu @ Necmettin Erbakan University
+- the suggestion of adding the option of various ultra-rapid (i.e., from ESA, GFZ, IGS, WHU) and rapid (i.e., from CODE, NRCan, ESA, GFZ, IGS) orbit and clock products downloading is provided by Sermet Ogutcu @ Necmettin Erbakan University
 - the suggestion of modifying the setting of directories of GNSS observations and products in configure file is provided by Caoming Fan @ SDU
 # License
 Copyright (C) 2021 by SpAtial SurveyIng and Navigation (SASIN) Group at Shandong University of Science and Technology (SDUST), all rights reserved.